 The most obvious use for oral sedation dentistry is for people who truly fear going to the dentist — and it’s not at all uncommon.
 An estimated 9 to 15% of Americans avoid going to the dentist because of nervousness!
 If you fall into this category, oral sedation may be an excellent option for you.
 It’s less overwhelming than IV sedation, and will leave you conscious enough to respond if needed, but sedated enough that you won’t be aware of the sound of drills or of any pain.

 2. Dental work is typically painful for you.

 For people with sensitive gums and teeth or other dental problems, going to the dentist can be less anxiety-inducing and more painful.
 Many people who avoid going to the dentist because of the associated pain are unaware that sedation methods exist.
-If your trips to the dentist are often painful, speak with your dentist to see if oral sedation dentistry is the right choice for you.
+If your trips to the dentist are often painful, speak with your dentist in West Chester, PA to see if oral sedation dentistry is the right choice for you.

 3. You’re bothered by the smells and sounds of the dentist’s office, or you have a strong gag reflex.

 Many people are not anxious to go to the dentist, but find the smell of gloves or the sound of the drill to be uncomfortable or disturbing.
 Many others have strong gag reflexes and are extremely embarrassed about them.
 If you find the sensory experiences of the dentist’s office to be unpleasant, oral sedation is a great way to avoid the smells and sounds while maintaining excellent dental health.